nguyendinhthienloc/Sahur/notebooks/references/slides/Presentation.md

 - **Context:** Large Language Models (LLMs) like GPT-4 and Mistral produce highly coherent text.
 - **The Challenge:** Distinguishing AI text is critical for academic integrity and preventing misinformation.
-- **Current State:** "Zero-shot" black-box detectors often fail on domain-specific text (e.g., scientific writing).
+- **Current State:** "Zero-shot" black-box detectors often fail on domain-specific text (*Wu et al., 2024*).

 > "The need to discriminate human writing from AI is now both critical and urgent." — *Desaire et al. (2023)*

+---

+# Beyond Detection: A Paradigm Shift

+**New Scientific Baseline:** *Zhu et al. (2025)* (Computer Assisted Language Learning).

+- **The Insight:** AI corpora are not just "cheat tools" but essential instruments for scaffolding L2 writing.
+- **Our Goal:** We do not aim to merely *differentiate*; we aim to **point out differences** to find the "best of both worlds."
+- **Application:** Teaching students genre awareness and structural comprehension by visualizing the "fingerprints" of both Human and AI text.

+> "AI-powered corpora are essential instruments for scaffolding L2 writing." — *Zhu et al. (2025)*

 ---